W-9 Form: What Is It?

 Form W-9, also known as the Request for Taxpayer Identification Number (TIN) and Certification, is used by a person in the U.S. to give his or her correct TIN to the person requesting it.
 This tax form certifies that the TIN being given is correct (or that the person is waiting for a number to be issued), that the person is not subject to backup withholding, or that the person is claiming exemption from backup withholding if he or she is an exempt payee.
 If you intend to employ people to work for you, there is an excellent chance that you will need to issue a W9 form to those individuals.
 Furthermore, if you intend to work for an employer, you will likely need to complete this same form.
 Interestingly, the employer is not required to submit the form to the Internal Revenue Service; instead, they should keep it on file and use the information on the form when it comes time to prepare the employee's information returns.
 Employers can get paper copies of the W-9 form by calling 1-800-TAX-FORM to request them.
 However, it might be easier and more convenient for an employer to locate a W9 online.
 To get a W-9 online, simple log on to www.irs.gov and enter the document name into the search box on the page.
 Yet another alternative is for the employer to create his or her own "substitute" form, which is permitted as long as certain conditions are met and the form contains all of the necessary fields.

 Speaking of those fields, it is important for both employers and employees to familiarize themselves with the fields (fillable parts) contained in the W-9 form.
 Here we will refer to the fields contained in the standard W-9 issued by the IRS rather than a homemade or "substitute" W-9.
 At the top of the IRS W-9 Form, under the words "Request for Taxpayer Identification Number and Certification," you will find a field for the employee to write or type his or her full name.
-Directly underneath the name field, there is the business name field; this field is typically disregarded by individuals who are simply working under their regular name.
+Directly underneath the name field, there is the business name field; individuals who are simply working under his or her regular name typically disregard this field.
 Then, under the business name field, is a large box containing a number of checkboxes.
 This box is the federal tax classification field, and despite its large size, it is quite possibly the easiest field to complete because it only requires the worker to check the box that applies to him or her.
 For many individual workers, this will mean checking the box that says, "Individual/sole proprietor."

 To the right of the federal tax classification field is the exemptions field, in which the worker would fill in any code(s) that may apply to that person if he or she is exempt from backup withholding and/or FATCA reporting.
 Next, going down the form, next you will find the fields in which to fill the employee's street address and city/state/zip code.
 Adjacent to those fields are an optional field to the right for the requester's name and address and an optional field below for any account number(s).